doitintl/kube-no-trouble/README.md

 This tool will be able to detect deprecated APIs depending on how you deploy your resources, as we need the original manifest to be stored somewhere.
-In particular following tools are supported:
+In particular following tools are supported:asd
 - **file**    - local manifests in YAML or JSON
 - **kubectl** - uses the `kubectl.kubernetes.io/last-applied-configuration` annotation
 - **Helm v2** - uses Tiller manifests stored in K8s Secrets or ConfigMaps